gfteix/notes/Notes/Algorithms.md

 Example: A loop through N

 O(2n) = O(n)
-Example: two (independent) loops thorugh n, we drop the constants so it becomes O(n)
+Example: two (independent) loops through n, we drop the constants so it becomes O(n)

 O(n^2)
 Example: A loop inside a loop